huhx0015/DragonAlchenomicon/README.md

 ## Description

 Dragon Alchenomicon: An Android application used for looking up alchemy recipes for Square Enix's RPG game, Dragon Quest VIII.
-Dragon Alchenomicon was developed utilizing MVP architecture, in conjunction with Dagger 2.
+Dragon Alchenomicon was developed utilizing MVP architecture, in conjunction with Dagger 2 and RxJava 2.

 ## Resources